-The full moon in April - known as the Pink Moon - will rise this week on Tuesday 11 April.
+The full moon in April - known as the Pink Moon - will light up the skies on Saturday night.

 In many cultures, including Native American tribes, people named the full moons throughout the year as a way to keep track of time.